 These commitments and the support that the school offers our students, ensures that every child transitions into the Senior years with the skills necessary for success.

 The core curriculum is based on Australian Curriculum studies in English, Mathematics, Science and History.
-Students are organized into home classes in their year level where they generally have one teacher for English and History and another teacher for Mathematics and Science.
+Students are organized into home classes in their year level where they generally have one teacher for English, Humanities and Social Sciences and another teacher for Mathematics and Science.

 As students progress from Year 7 to 9, they have increasing opportunity to elect to study subjects which suit their particular needs, interests and abilities.
 In Years 7 and 8, all students participate in an elective program which gives them a foundation in The Arts, LOTE, Technology and HPE KLAs.
 In Year 9, a number of elective subjects have been designed based on student interests, links to the senior curriculum and the ability of the school to provide appropriate resources.
 In Year 9, students choose two electives to study each semester.